oliverlabs/oliverlabs/README.md

-- 👋 Hi, I’m @oliverlabs
+- 👋 Hi, I’m Oliver.
+- ☁️ I work with Microsoft Azure Cloud.
-- 👀 I’m interested in Technology and Azure
+- 👀 I’m interested in Technology.
-- 🌱 I’m currently learning Chef.
+- 🌱 I’m currently learning Azure ELZ and Bicep.
-- 💞️ I’m looking to collaborate on node.js
-- 📫 How to reach me: n/a

 <!---
 oliverlabs/oliverlabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.